FELINE HYPERTROPHIC CARDIOMYOPATHY

 Echocardiographic cross section of a heart with hypertrophic cardiomyopathy

 This is the central part of the heart’s evaluation.
-Ultrasound is used to image the heart chambers, measure their thickness, observe the motion of the valves, check for presence of abnormal blood clots, even measure blood pressure gradients and turbulence.
+Ultrasound is used to image the heart chambers, measure their thickness, observe the motion of the valves, check for presence of abnormal blood clots, even measure blood pressure gradients (depicted by the color changes seen above) and turbulence.
 It is through this type of testing that the diagnosis of HCM is confirmed.
 Often referral to a veterinary cardiologist is recommended for this type of evaluation.

 Therapy is recommended depending on the presence or absence of heart failure, degree of outflow obstruction, efficiency of the valves, and ability of the heart to contract strongly.